AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 console.log(alias); // { name: 'Alex' }
 ```

 This certainly seems to work the way references behave, but it's not the same at all.
-What we've done here can be broken down into five simple steps:
+What we've done here can be broken down into four simple steps:

 1. We've allocated space in memory to store an object (`{ name: 'Aleksandr' }`).
 2. We've created a variable named `me` that points to the memory address where this object resides.
-3. We've created yet another variable, `alias`, that also points to the same memory address.
+3. We've created yet another variable, `alias`, that also points to the same memory address as `me`.
 4. We can use either variable to modify the object at that memory address.
-5. Since both variables point to the same memory address, any changes to the object at that location will be reflected when we poll either variable in the future.
+Since both variables point to the same memory address, any changes to the object at that location will be reflected when we poll either variable in the future.

 But these two variables, `me` and `alias`, do not share the same memory address on the stack.
 In other words, `alias` is not really a true reference.
 We can easily prove this by creating a new object and pointing `alias` to it: